EVIA Digital Archive Project

 The Ethnographic Video for Instruction and Analysis (EVIA) Digital Archive Project is a collaborative project that aims to create a digital registry of ethnographic field video for use by instructors and scholars.
 It is a collection of digitized, unedited videos which represent ethnographic research and its corresponding scholarly documentation.
-Collections gathered by EVIA Project include a diverse range of traditions from around the world.
+Collections gathered by the EVIA Project include a diverse range of traditions from around the world.

 Overview

 The EVIA Digital Archive Project's central purpose is to create a repository of ethnographic video and a framework of tools and systems to support librarians, archivists, and scholars in ethnographic instruction.
 EVIA Project specifically focuses on topics such as anthropology, dance ethnology ethnomusicology, and folklore.
 The primary mission of EVIA Project is preserving ethnographic videos that were created by scholars while conducting their research.
 The secondary goal is to make the content generated by the project available with descriptive annotations, and ultimately, creating a distinct database for scholars, instructors, and students to refer to.